aws/neptune-gremlin-client/README.md

 With the Neptune Gremlin Client you create a `GremlinCluster` and `GremlinClient` much as you would create a `Cluster` and `Client` with the Tinkerpop Java driver.
 The Neptune Gremlin Client is designed to be a near-drop-in replacement for the Java driver.
 Internally, it uses the Java driver to connect to Neptune and issue queries.

 You populate a `GremlinCluster` with one or more endpoints, or contact points, when you first create a client, but you can also refresh this list of endpoints from your code whenever you want.
-The `GremlinClient` exposes a `endpointsSupplier()` method that allows you to supply a new set of endpoints.
+The `GremlinClient` exposes a `refreshEndpoints()` method that allows you to supply a new set of endpoints.
 This allows a running application to adapt to changes in your Neptune database's cluster topology.

 The easiest way to automatically refresh the list of endpoints is to use a `ClusterEndpointsRefreshAgent`.
 The agent can be configured to periodically discover the database cluster's current topology, select a set of endpoints, and update the client.